tirthasheshpatel/tirthasheshpatel.github.io/_posts/2020-3-28-deep-learning-rbm.md

     Parameters
     ----------
     X: array_like
-        An array on which the function needs to be applied
+        Array on which the function needs to be applied

     Returns
     -------